What’s the difference between a roof truss or a rafter?

-The quality of trusses are really good too.
-They take longer to install but requires less people to make it happen.
+The quality of a roof truss is really good too.
+They take longer to install but requires fewer people to make it happen.
 Trusses are better for larger structures, if the structure is too small it can be difficult to install.
 A crane is needed to install the truss.
-Prefabricated trusses are quite often very expensive, but they do come with a very detailed installation instructions for the installers.
-For more information you can check out a guide to roof trusses.
+Prefabricated trusses are quite often very expensive, but they do come with very detailed installation instructions for the installers.
+For more information, you can check out a guide to roof trusses.

-Make sure that you work out exactly what you want for your building, and then make some enquiries, work out exactly how much each option is going to cost.
+Make sure that you work out exactly what you want for your building, and then make some inquiries, work out exactly how much each option is going to cost.

 For more information give us a call or send us an email.